slzhffktm/go-loadtester/README.md

 # Go LoadTester

 Simple load testing tool for Go.
-It is designed to support multistep testing.
+It is designed to support multistep HTTP testing and will store & calculate the HTTP metrics.

+## Why did I build this tool?

+Because the existing tools cannot support getting the HTTP response, do something, then use it for the next request.
+This tool is specifically designed for this purpose.
+Example: Create an object, then get the created object using the ID returned from the create object response.

 ## Installation